AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

-Todayyyyyyyyyyyyyyyyyyy, our analysis extends to Kaggle-derived data, providing insights into the pricing trends of food items in Israel spanning several decades.
+Today, our analysis extends to Kaggle-derived data, providing insights into the pricing trends of food items in Israel spanning several decades.

 In the initial post, the focus was on **vegetables, fruits, meat, fish, and chicken**, revealing noteworthy price jumps every five years.
 Now, I aim to explore a different category of products—specifically, the pricing dynamics of **dairy products** in Israel.
 Consequently, I've chosen six items to investigate, ordered based on their price differences over a 15-year period.